Alef125/Biology/Fermentation/README.md

+## Specific Scipt for Fermentation Tasks

-This was a python code to find the most (energy) productive metabolic paths for fermentation.
+This is a python code to find the most (energy) productive metabolic paths for fermentation.
 Data (which is the list of reactions and metabolites) is not standard and specific, but tailor-made as a human-readable format.